holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_energizers/05_guess_who/lesson_plan.md

 - Decision Trees
     - Show example
     - Why is this useful?
-    - What is this like?
-        - 20 questions
 - Who's played Guess Who?
     - Have student explain it
     - Play mini-game of Guess Who